janheindejong/nautikos/README.md

 * **Update manifests manually** - of course this works, but this is not really proper CD
 * **Write your own bash scripts in a pipeline using a tool like `sed`** - This works, but having to write this logic for every project is tedious.
 * **Use a tool like [Argo-CD Image updater](https://argocd-image-updater.readthedocs.io/en/stable/)** - very nice, but a bit heavy-weight, not very actively developed, and doesn't seem to support Azure Container Registry.

+## Notes

+Multiple YAML docs in one file is not yet supported.

 ## Dependencies